 Deadlines vary by state.
 In South Carolina, the deadline is 30 days prior to the election.
-Thus the deadline is October 4, 2014 for the November 4, 2014 general election.
+Thus the deadline to register for the November 8, 2016 general election is October 8, 2016.

 Who is eligible to register to vote in the November 8, 2016 election?

 Any United States citizen who will be 18 by November 8, 2016 may register to vote in the November election.
 Voters who will turn 18 by November 8, 2016 may register any time after September 23, 2015.

 All eligible voters must be residents of the South Carolina county and precinct in which they are registered.
 Other exemptions are explained on the South Carolina State Election Commission website.